Cooking for Men

 Cook things you have done before (successfully).
 Don't be tempted to cook something new for an impressive dinner party.
 There are far too many things that could go wrong and, even if it does all work out well, you will be under loads of stress and not enjoying it.

-So, cook things you have managed at least once before - practice on yourself, or at least on very close company who will not mind if dinner late, or burnt!
-It's OK to scale up a recipe later for a larger number, but you want to be able to relax and enjoy the company.
+So, cook things you have managed at least once before - practice on yourself, or at least on very close company who will not mind if dinner is very late, or burnt!
+It's OK to scale up a recipe later for a larger number, but you want it to be easy so that you can relax and enjoy the company.

 Selecting your guests.
 This is of course a matter of personal taste, not to mention what your objectives are!
 You could be more relaxed in the timing and seating if everyone is a close friend; if you are out to impress someone, then a little more formality may be called for.